As January draws to an end, many people have focused the start of the new year around two things; their health, and their environmental impact.

-Through regenerative farming systems where biodiversity is increased, soils enriched and ecosystems enhanced; cattle graze hand in hand with wildlife reservoirs in tree’s, hedgerows and grass leys which may not have been planted at all if it was not for livestock.
-This leads on to that point that over 65% of land in the UK is unsuitable for growing crops, and therefore grazing livestock is the only appropriate method of food production in these areas.
+Through regenerative farming systems where biodiversity is increased, soils enriched and ecosystems enhanced; cattle graze hand in hand with wildlife havens in tree’s, hedgerows and grass leys which may not have been planted at all if it were not for livestock.
+This leads on to the point that over 65% of land in the UK is unsuitable for growing crops, and therefore grazing livestock is the only appropriate method of food production in these areas.

-With the conservational benefits of regenerative agriculture in mind, and whilst also considering that dairy alternatives often rely on calcium fortification and other synthetic nutrients to replicate natural dairy products, it is clear that ‘Veganuary’ has neither environmental nor health benefits.
+With the conservation benefits of regenerative agriculture in mind, and whilst also considering that dairy alternatives often rely on calcium fortification and other synthetic nutrients to replicate natural dairy products, it would seem that ‘Veganuary’ has neither environmental nor health benefits.
 Next January we should instead focus on ‘Reganuary’- (Regenerative Agriculture January!) and all get behind British Farmers, supporting them as the guardians of our environment, and the producers of high quality, nutrient-rich food.

 - Caroline Stocks: https://firstname.lastname@example.org/debunking-the-methane-myth-why-cows-arent-responsible-for-climate-change-23926c63f2c0.